oat431/Personal_Minecraft_server/README.md

 3. set up network security by adding port 25565 (minecraft server default port)

-2. remote to the VM and install java (JDK 1.8++)
+2. remote to the VM and install java (JDK 11 or greater version)

 3. clone this repo

-4. change directory to the repo and run command "java -jar spigot.jar --nogui"
+4. change directory to the repo and run command "java -jar paper.jar --nogui"

 5. give public IPv4 to your friend